mroth/twitter-streaming-showdown/README.md

 event handling for the myriad of conditions the Twitter Streaming API can throw at you.

 _NOTE: This is still in progress!
-Please don't consider this "published" just yet.
-If you're going to write up these results please wait until I finish looking into things and remove this message!_
+I'm still working out some kinks, so please don't consider this "final" just yet._

 ## Feature Comparison